mongodb-haskell/mongodb/doc/tutorial.md

 ### Action monad

 A DB read or write operation is called a DB `Action`.
 A DB Action is a monad so you can sequence them together.
-To run an Action supply it to the `access` function with the Pipe to read/write to, the `AccessMode` for read/write operations, and the `Database` to access.
+To run an Action supply it to the `access` function with the Pipe to use, the `AccessMode` for read/write operations, and the `Database` to access.
 For example, to list all collections in the "test" database:

 	> access pipe master "test" allCollections